radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

 * use OpenShift facilities to edit the ConfigMap `oshinko-spark-driver-config`.
-  This will change the default spark driver configuration for any application launched using the oshinko templates.
+  This will change the default spark driver configuration for any application launched in the project using the oshinko templates.

 * create one or more ConfigMaps in the project to hold spark driver configurations.
-  Set the parameter in the oshinko templates to the name of one of these ConfigMaps instead of `oshinko-spark-driver-config`.
+  Set the parameter in the oshinko templates to the name of one of these ConfigMaps instead of `oshinko-spark-driver-config` when the application is launched.

 A user-defind ConfigMap for a spark driver would look similar to this (shown in yaml):